hansilpatel012/DIGITAL-LITERACY/README.md

 # DIGITAL-LITERACY

-HANSIL PATEL
+-HANSIL PATEL
-batch 2025 to 2029
+-Batch 2025 to 2029
-1st year
+-1st year

-hoping to gain knowledge of full stack software development 🌟 Project Overview
+Hoping to gain knowledge of full stack software development

+ Project Overview

 This repository serves as my professional Digital Literacy Portfolio, developed as part of my role as a Student Digital Ambassador.
 The project demonstrates my proficiency in building a professional online presence, utilizing collaborative digital tools, and advocating for cyber safety and communication etiquette.

-📁 Module Summaries
+ Module Summaries

 Module 1: